yuriy0803/etchash/README.md

 Etchash go module intended for use by core-pool (and open-etc-pool-friends).

-* supports etchash, ethash & ubqhash
+* supports Frkhash, etchash, ethash & ubqhash

 ### usage (etchash)